-by Dr Suzy Jordache, senior medical educator.
+by Dr Suzy Jordache, senior medical educator

-The impact this has on physician well-being, patient safety, and patient satisfaction is now a recognized challenge for all who work in health care.
-Singapore is no different.
+The impact this has on physician well-being, patient safety, and patient satisfaction is now a recognised challenge for all who work in health care.
+Malaysia is no different.
 Doctors work extremely long hours in a high pressure, high expectation culture.
 Determination and dedication to meet the demand and fulfil expectations can lead individuals into a very unhealthy relationship with work that spills over into family life and personal health.
 As Professor David Peters, Head of the Centre for Resilience in the UK states: “Long term drowning in high levels of adrenaline and cortisol eventually makes you ill.
 But before that, it makes you stupid and unfriendly.”
 (2)

 Litigation and complaints are often seen to arise against the background of a burnt-out, unhealthy doctor – diagnoses are missed, errors occur, and patients and families experience unempathic, dismissive care (3 & 4)